webrtc-rs/webrtc/examples/README.md

   implementing the `Runtime` trait over `async-executor` + `async-io` — neither Tokio nor smol — and injecting it with `with_runtime`.
 Run it with `--no-default-features` to prove nothing in the library is hard-wired to a built-in runtime.

-### TODO

-- 🚧 [Play from Disk FEC](TODO): The play-from-disk-fec demonstrates how to use forward error correction (FlexFEC-03) while sending video to your Chrome-based browser from files saved to disk.
-The example is designed to drop 40% of the media packets, but browser will recover them using the FEC packets and the delivered packets.

 ### Not Applicable